deco3500-2017/Genius/Prototypes/genius_DigitalPrototype2.md

 ### Concept Idea
-The old people at Estia Age care meet during morning time everyday or during movie time.
-Generally during morning tea they do some art work and chat with each other.
-This concept was new and interesting to them.they expressed that sometimes it is hard to keep conversation going but as everyone love music ,we never thought to include it in our get togethers.
-Also listening to others  stories encourages them that they are respected and cared for.

 The old people expressed a high interest in our idea, and they expressed their willingness to participate in the spinner.
 But at the same time, they also have some confusion about this design.
 For example, if the choice of songs is not what they are interested or familiar with how to do?
 How do I join this event?
 Is it necessary to register or join?